spences10/scottspence.me/src/pages/md/faq.md

 * Working in an agile environment using best practices for development.

-* There has to be a good percentage of pair programming.
+* A good percentage of pair programming on the team.

 * Working in a team where there is an emphasis on technical development.